BNP Paribas profits boosted by trading boom

 Five European investment banks on average produced a 26% increase in fixed-income trading revenue in the quarter, based on Reuters’ calculations.

-Bond and equity underwriting revenue helped to boost the results, as companies tapped the markets to strengthen their balance sheets.
+Bond and equity underwriting revenue helped to boost the results, as companies bolstered balance sheets.

 BNP Paribas reported quarterly net income of 1.89 billion euros ($2.20 billion), down 2.3% from the same period a year ago.
 Revenue was broadly flat at 10.89 billion.